1

 -

-Pruning Instructions: Prune after new growth to maintain shape.
-Light pruning throughout the year encourages dense foliage. -
+Pruning Instructions: Light pruning after growth to maintain desired shape. -

-Planting Depth: Plant at the same depth as in its container or nursery pot. -
+Planting Depth: Plant at same depth as in the container or nursery. -

-Fertilization: Feed with a balanced slow-release fertilizer in spring. -
+Fertilization: Feed in early spring with a balanced slow-release fertilizer. -

 Share